 Toyota Corolla review

-The new Toyota Corolla is safe and well-built with genuine green credentials, but lacks latest infotainment technology
+The new Toyota Corolla is safe and well-built with genuine green credentials

 The latest Toyota Corolla represents a massive improvement over the outgoing Toyota Auris and is a great way for the famous model name to return to the UK market.

 The Corolla is a return to form for Toyota in the family car segment, holding up well against its nearest rivals in every area that’s important.
 The British-built hatch offers great refinement, a pliant ride, fantastic build quality and handling that’s precise and controlled if not the last word in entertainment.
 There’s very little to dislike – its hybrid powertrains offer a good combination of performance and economy, even if its CVT gearbox can feel a little ponderous.